KeyoMeyo/hello-world/README.md

 # hello-world
-An 'initial' repository

 Hey!
-My name is KeyoMeyo and I'm a Math major at UAlberta, and this is a repository for new things as well as figuring things out!
+My name is KeyoMeyo, and I'm a Math major at UAlberta; this is a repository for basic things (for reviewing and figuring things out).

-Any changes need to be verified by moi (this is a public <b> personal </b> repository after all!)
+Any changes need to be verified by moi (this is a public <b> personal </b> repository).

-If you wanna see a more open-for-collab repository of mine, it'll be coming soon!
+If you wanna see a more open-for-collab repository of mine, it'll called <i>'Interesting Projects'</i>

--KeyoMeyo, 16 feb.
-2018
+-KeyoMeyo